TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

 .. function:: register_converter(typename, callable)

-   Registers a callable to convert a bytestring from the database into a custom Python type.
+   Registers a callable to convert a bytestring kutoka the database into a custom Python type.
 The callable will be invoked for all database values that are of the type *typename*.
 Confer the parameter *detect_types* of the :func:`connect` function for how the type detection works.
 Note that *typename* and the name of